NateEag/how-i-code/drafts/program-correctness.rst

 Automated Tests
 ===============

-Automated testing is a way to ensure programs continue to do what they have done before.
+Automated testing is a way to check that programs still do what they have done in the past.
 They are largely a tool for avoiding regressions.
-Do not underestimate their value, though - a good test suite means you can refactor fearlessly, which itself can pay large dividend.
+Do not underestimate their value, though - a good test suite means you can refactor fearlessly, which itself can pay large dividends.

 Functional tests, or end-to-end tests as they're sometimes called, are by far the most valuable ones.
 They are correspondingly the most difficult to write.